voucherifyio/voucherify-java-sdk/docs/LoyaltiesPointsExpirationExportCreateResponseBodyParametersFilters.md

 # LoyaltiesPointsExpirationExportCreateResponseBodyParametersFilters

-Data filters used to narrow the data records to be returned in the export.
+Data filters used to narrow down the data records to be returned in the export.

 ## Properties